 HOW TO GET THERE

-By bus – Vigolo is serviced by the Bergamo Trasporti company.
-Rout C40a – timetable on: Bergamo Trasporti
+By bus – Vigolo is served by the Bergamo Trasporti company.
+Line C40a – info and timetable: Bergamo Trasporti